sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/ghettobox/variants-states.md

 }) }}

 ### Link
-This variant has the following states:{.lead}
+This variant has the following states: {.lead}
 * Default
 * Hover